Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation

 \section{Generalisation on new drivers and tracks}

-As a last test to check its generalisation properties, the trained neural network with $t^F=30$ is used to predict state trajectories from a new dataset, generated under considerably different high-level conditions with respect to the one employed for training and validation.
+Generalisation on the driver's behavioural variability, which is the core of this work, has already been investigated in the previous section.
+However, as an extra benefit of our approach, we show that the trained neural network can generalise with fair accuracy on new drivers and tracks, despite the limited amount of data seen at training time.
+In other words, the trained neural network with $t^F=30$ is used to predict state trajectories from a new dataset, generated under considerably different high-level conditions with respect to the ones employed for training and validation.
 In particular, we evaluate the prediction performance of the network by changing driver and track, respectively, in two separated tests.

-It is necessary to point out that this last analysis is not expected to show particularly high prediction performance.
-This is in line with the fact that we employed training and validation sets whose degree of variability is referred to the stochastic behaviour of the specific driver as a function of the variety of geometries in a given track, and not to different high-level scenarios, i.e. different drivers and tracks.
-Rather, this last analysis is meant to assess how far the current training/validation set is from an ideal one whose range of variability allows to achieve high prediction performance on a generic high-level scenario.
+This check is meant to assess how far the current training/validation set is from an ideal one whose range of variability allows to achieve high prediction performance on a generic high-level scenario.

-Considering the case of a test lap performed by a different driver, the prediction performance is shown in Fig. \ref{fig: test_whole_otherdriver}.
-The long-term predictions for $a_Y$ and $\omega_y$ properly follow the main trend of the ground truth, whereas the performance on $a_X$ has significantly decreased.
-Since $a_X$ is highly correlated with the throttle and brake percentages executed by the driver, this suggests that the new driver has different reaction times and aggressiveness with respect to the original driver.
-To cope with these aspects, future works will explore different techniques that may help the network to adapt to different types of driver.
-An interesting solution may be to use transfer learning \cite{tan_survey_2018} to adapt the pre-trained neural network to the style of a new driver.
-Alternatively, a clustering algorithm may be employed to distinguish driving styles and provide additional information to the neural network.
+The new track is obtained by travelling the original test track in opposite direction.
+For completeness, it has to be remarked that a track travelled in opposite direction generates driver-vehicle dynamics that are totally different and independent from the ones experienced in the original direction.